Prof. Steven Barrett

 Lab Role: Director

 The main goal of the research I work on is to advance understanding of the environmental impacts of aviation, and to develop technological, fuel-based and regulatory strategies to mitigate these impacts.
 A current focus is assessing the lifecycle environmental impacts of biofuel production and use in aviation.
 I also work on other areas related to aerospace, energy and the environment — atmospheric modeling, propulsion, and quantifying the environmental impacts of other sectors of the economy – particularly ground transportation.
 I have served as an independent expert on green aviation, and on several advisory committees related to aviation and the environment, and emissions mitigation.
-I currently teach MIT courses on jet and rocket propulsion and the environmental impacts of aviation.
+I currently teach MIT courses on jet and rocket propulsion and the environmental impacts of aviation, and previously taught the graduate gas turbines course.
 I am an advisor for first year MIT undergraduates (as well as upper-level AeroAstro students) and, since 2002, have contributed to STEM outreach activities.
 I come from London and partly grew up in the Scottish Highlands.